eigenlucy/Voices-In-The-Radio-PUBLIC-/README.md

 **Use `conda activate` to return to the base enviroment later when you are done working on this project.**

-cd into the folder containing this repo. make sure you are in the folder containing requirements.txt and inside the **voices** conda enviroment, then run `pip intall -r requirements.txt`
+cd into the folder containing this repo. make sure you are in the folder containing requirements.txt and inside the **voices** conda enviroment, then run `pip install -r requirements.txt`

 # docker
 ## install docker engine